Does My Website Use Cookies?

 Brief Explanation of Cookies

-When a person visits a website, it leaves internet cookies on their browsers.
-Those cookies are small data files that contain personal user information in the form of a unique identifier called a cookie ID.
+When a person visits a website, it leaves internet cookies on their browsers that are essentially small data files that contain personal user information in the form of a unique identifier called a cookie ID.

 If users return to your site, it recognizes their cookie ID and auto-fills their preferences.